UniMath/agda-unimath/src/elementary-number-theory/ackermann-function.lagda.md

 ## Idea

+The
+{{#concept "Ackermann function" WD="Ackermann function" WDID=Q341835 Agda=ackermann}}
-The Ackermann function is a fast growing binary operation on the natural numbers.
+is a fast growing binary operation on the natural numbers.

 ## Definition